accanto-systems/marketplace/vnfs/neutron-router/Readme.md

 | **interfaces**       | comma separated list of subnet ids to attach to router | Input |
 | **router_id**        | Openstack ID of the router created  | Read_only |

-### Operations

-There are no operations.

 ## Deploying this VNF

-Use [lmctl](http://servicelifecyclemanager.com/reference/lmctl/) to deploy this project.
-[Configure your lmctl environment](http://servicelifecyclemanager.com/reference/lmctl/#configure-lmctl-environments) and run the following command:
+Install [lmctl](/docs/install-lmctl.md) and deploy this VNF project by running the following command in this directory:

 ```
 lmctl project push